 Click on each state for a record of the waiver process and latest developments in that state

-As of March 4, 2014 there are 42 states plus Washington, D.C. (colored green) and 8 CORE districts in California that have had their waiver applications approved by ED and will receive flexibility from certain aspects of ESEA in return for the conditions outlined in their applications.
+As of April 18, 2014 there are 43 states plus Washington, D.C. (colored green) and 8 CORE districts in California that have had their waiver applications approved by ED and will receive flexibility from certain aspects of ESEA in return for the conditions outlined in their applications.
 2 states (colored red), Iowa and California, had applications denied but Iowa will continue to work on its application.
 Eight CORE districts in California have approved waivers.
-1 state, Illinois, (colored yellow) submitted an application under the February 28, 2012 deadline and 1 state, Wyoming, (colored blue) submitted an application on February 28, 2013 and is still under review by ED.
+1 state, Wyoming, (colored blue) submitted an application on February 28, 2013 and is still under review by ED.
 2 states (colored magenta), Vermont and North Dakota, withdrew their applications and Montana has announced that they will not seek a waiver under the regulations laid out by ED in September of 2011.

 **For a summary and analysis of the waiver applications and related reports, please see the Related CEP Papers posted on this page.**

 If you have suggestions or updates for this webpage, please e-mail us at email@example.com, and include the appropriate references or documentation, where applicable, in your message.